JuliaMath/IntelVectorMath.jl/README.md

 ## Using VML.jl

+Note: **Unlike previous versions, VML.jl no longer exports the vector function methods.** Functions must be qualified, e.g. `A = VML.log(B)`.
+This makes the API similar to related packages.

 To use VML.jl, you must have the Intel Vector Math Library installed.
 This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
 You must also copy/symlink the